 - $10,000 in property damage.

+The other driver is uninsuredAfter the crash scenario above, you call your insurance company to start a crash claim.
+The insurance adjuster tells you that they got the police report, and learned the other driver doesn’t have car insurance.
+The bare minimum policy in Washington is a liability policy: it only pays out if you are at fault (liable) for the crash.
 It does not include two important types of coverage: Uninsured/Underinsured Motorist (UM/UIM) protection, and Personal Injury Protection (PIP).
 Insurance companies in Washington must offer these options, but you are not required to have them.

 - UM/UIM insurance is meant to protect you if you’re involved in a car crash with an uninsured driver.